Thank you for subscribing

-More Australians than ever are heading off the beaten track to explore our wide brown land on a four-wheel-drive holiday.
-But before going bush, you need to make sure you’re well prepared and have the right gear for whatever your adventure might throw at you.
+Before going bush, you need to make sure you’re well prepared and have the right gear for whatever your adventure might throw at you.
+Here's what you need to carry with you for safe off-road driving.

-Repco’s 4x4 Adventure and Escape Merchandise Manager Dion Cachia says it’s important to plan for your level of experience and needs – but even the most experienced bush basher must start every trip by telling a friend or family member (who’s not on the trip) where you are going and when.
+It’s important to plan for your level of experience and needs when four-wheel driving.
+Even the most experienced bush basher must start every trip by telling a friend or family member who’s not on the trip where and when you're going.

-It’s also vital to familiarise yourself with your vehicle’s four-wheel-drive system and understand the various drive modes and functions.
-And as for any trip, ensure your tyres and brakes are in tip-top condition before you head off, and that your vehicle’s servicing is up to date.
+It’s also vital to familiarise yourself with your vehicle’s 4WD system and understand the various drive modes and functions.
+And as for any trip, ensure your tyres and brakes are in tip-top condition before you head off, and that your vehicle’s servicing.

 Communication equipment